-So you are growing up and gaining the new responsibilities that come with getting older!
-Now, if you are feeling a bit overwhelmed, take a deep breathe, that can be normal.
+So, you are growing up and gaining the new responsibilities that come with getting older!
+Now, if you are feeling a bit overwhelmed, take a deep breath, that can be normal.
 Learning how to advocate for yourself without the help of your parents/caregivers can be an intimidating responsibility, but remember with the right tools, you can succeed!

 Appointments with Your Healthcare Provider